-At Fourth Universalist we compost, use environmentally friendly materials whenever possible, and work so our building’s ecological footprint might be lessoned.
-We volunteer with local non-profits, including Harlem Grown, that help ensure a sustainable future for generations to come.
-And we gather to learn and connect through book talks, movie nights and rallies like the Climate March.
+At Fourth Universalist we compost, use environmentally friendly materials whenever possible, and work so our building’s ecological footprint might be lessened.
+We volunteer with local non-profits, that help ensure a sustainable future for generations to come.
+We offer space to Extinction Rebellion, as they seek to radically disrupt systems of environmental oppression.
+And we organize and march and educate, through participation in the 2019 NYC Climate Strike.

 As Unitarian Universalists, we live with a deep awareness of our climate crisis and the deep environmental injustices of our time.
 We commit to four practices, grounded in Unitarian Universalist principles: